-Best Available Science: A Best Available Science (BAS) review is required for programs and activities that would restore and protect the natural resources, ecosystems, fisheries, marine and wildlife habitats, beaches, coastal wetlands, and economy of the Gulf Coast.
-The primary focus of this project is to install new natural gas main in Mississippi's coastal area; therefore, BAS does not apply.
+Best Available Science: A Best Available Science (BAS) review is required for programs and activities that would restore and protect the natural resources, ecosystems, fisheries, marine and wildlife habitats, beaches, and coastal wetlands of the Gulf Coast.
+The primary focus of this project is to install new natural gas main in Mississippi's coastal area.